ROYduan/x265/doc/reST/cli.rst

 	**Range of values:** positive int or float, or num/denom

-.. option:: --interlace <false|tff|bff>, --no-interlace

-	0. progressive pictures **(default)**
-	1. top field first
-	2. bottom field first

-	HEVC encodes interlaced content as fields.
-Fields must be provided to the encoder in the correct temporal order.
-The source dimensions must be field dimensions and the FPS must be in units of fields per second.
-The decoder must re-combine the fields in their correct orientation for display.

-.. option:: --frame-dup, --no-frame-dup

-	Enable Adaptive Frame duplication.
-Replaces 2-3 near-identical frames with one frame and sets pic_struct based on frame doubling / tripling.
-	Default disabled.

-.. option:: --dup-threshold <integer>

-	Frame similarity threshold can vary between 1 and 99.
-This requires Adaptive Frame Duplication to be enabled.
-Default 70.

 .. option:: --seek <integer>

 	Number of frames to skip at start of input file.
 Default 0